Letztes Update: 31. Januar 2025

 Antwort der Redaktion

-When you think of pumpkin pie, you probably imagine a delicious, sweet dessert that's perfect for the holiday season.
-But have you ever wondered if it could also count as a serving of vegetables?
-After all, pumpkin is the main ingredient, and it's a vegetable.
-Let's explore whether pumpkin pie can fit into your daily vegetable intake.
+When you think of pumpkin pie, you probably imagine a delicious dessert that graces many holiday tables.
+But have you ever wondered if it could count as a serving of vegetables?
+After all, pumpkin is a vegetable, right?
+Let's dive into this tasty topic and explore whether pumpkin pie can be considered part of your daily vegetable intake.

 Last updated 3 mins ago